Solid-Interactive/solid-book/README.md

 The latest "published" version can be accessed at http://solid-interactive.github.io/solid-book/ .

+To edit the book go to: https://github.com/Solid-Interactive/solid-book .

 The most recent version can be accessed by cloning and building locally:

 ```shell